danielefongo/shapeshift/README.md

 ZPURE_LAST_FOLDER_DIR_BOLD=true
 ```

 As you can see, `PROMPT_LEFT_ELEMENTS` and `PROMPT_RIGHT_ELEMENTS` contain a list of elements: every element represents a `segment function` that will be evaluated to print data on the prompt.
+A PROMPT_LEFT_ELEMENTS segment function that is not async (for details see below) can print multiple lines using two or more `echo`.

 Functions starting with `async` are evaluated asynchronously so the prompt is not freezed while they are running; after the evaluation, the prompt will be refreshed automatically.